desoleary/portfolio/README.md

 ## Communicability
-      - Confident in coming up with solutions to hard problems
+      - Confident in coming up with solutions to hard problems and more than willing to put in the work to communicaate solutions that is palatable for business and fellow developers
-      - I and try to come into conversations in good faith and feel it is important for everyone to have their say and have often found that hard conversations to come out with solutions which turn out to beneficial to all involved.
+      - I try to come into conversations in good faith and feel it is important for everyone to have their say and have often found that hard conversations are needed in order for a team to go from from forming, storming into performing
-      - Backup my ideas with research without trying to solution everything off the cuff and prefer to talk things out with the team to reach consensus
+      - Things should be talked out as a team until the majority of the team reach consensus or in rare cases where the manager has to make a decision and as a team we should stick to that decision unless something comes up that questions the decision.
-      - I undertake responsibility to ensure
+      - I undertook the following responsibility:
+      - Lead by example:
+        - Work towards continous improvement through refactoring and new learnings.
+        - The only way I found the ability to at times make radical refactorings based on new knowledge has been completely down to excellent API and especially UI tests against each business requirement
       - Lead by example from a technical and personal point of view
         - Each stack has been developed looking at best practice out there and coming up with even solutions exemplified esp.
 React & Redux + Rematch

 ## Broad and deep technical knowledge